lcsig/Sequence-Searcher/README.md

 22. Design your own operation ...
 (To be added)

 # OEIS Database and Instructions
-The database that is used by the script is part of the intellectual property of the [The Online Encyclopedia of Integer Sequences (OEIS)](https://oeis.org/), which is the official search engine for the database.
+The database that is used in this project is part of the intellectual property of [The Online Encyclopedia of Integer Sequences (OEIS)](https://oeis.org/), which is the official search engine for the database.
-However, the database is made available under the [Creative Commons Attribution Non-Commercial 3.0 license](https://creativecommons.org/licenses/by-nc/3.0/) and you have to download it from the official website before using the script:
+However, the database is made available under the [Creative Commons Attribution Non-Commercial 3.0 license](https://creativecommons.org/licenses/by-nc/3.0/) and you have to download it from the official website before using this project:
-1. Clone this repository or download it as a zip archive from GitHub
+1. Clone this repository or download it as a zip archive from GitHub.
 2. Download two compressed files given [here](https://oeis.org/wiki/Welcome#Compressed_Versions) from OEIS.
 3. Decompress the files, which should have default filenames of `names` and `stripped` (without .txt).
 4. Move these two files to the `data` directory.